APogue/APogue.github.io/_posts/posts/2024-08-13-USAC-is-a-problem.md

 - All of the above indicates their behavior is *exclusive*, USAC is *excluding* members of the campus community

-- It seems reasonable then to question the motives behind their more recent resolution as possibly targeting the state of Israel rather than Israel's policies
+- Their more recent [resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation) possibly targets the state of Israel rather than Israel's policies

-	- If a particular group of students will not be included, and discrimination is occurring, this increases the likelihood that *correlation is causation* with respect to Hamas rhetoric

-	- Has Hamas rhetoric bled into the [USAC resolution](https://dailybruin.com/2024/05/07/usac-passes-resolution-calling-for-ucla-chancellor-gene-blocks-resignation)?

 	- [It](https://docs.google.com/document/d/19g5EXnKlBeZt3oCtgEqLHCfjg4fN7Gi4EqtPz_nlESs/mobilebasic) is questionably far reaching, and calls for the abolishment of the UCLA Nazarian Center

-- Given Verdugo has been [*reelected*](https://dailybruin.com/2024/05/17/bruins-elect-1st-international-student-as-usac-president-in-2024-elections) to office, USAC corruption is likely to continue
+- Given Verdugo has been [*reelected*](https://dailybruin.com/2024/05/17/bruins-elect-1st-international-student-as-usac-president-in-2024-elections) to office, USAC corruption is likely to continue (abuse of power)

-- While Hamas rhetoric is technically "protected," this position together with the above evidence alludes to an attack on students associated with the state of Israel rather than its policies---by discrimination, exclusion and abuse of power
+- The position and other evidence against the state of Israel together with attack on a certain group of students at UCLA---by discrimination, exclusion and abuse of power---proves an attack on a particular group of students based on Israeli national origin or association with Israel (against Title VI)

+	- Increased likelihood that *correlation is causation* with respect USAC alignment with Hamas

 	- The Israeli community (or the entire Jewish community inclusive of the Israeli community)  is too small a voting bloc, theoretically or practically to change USAC election outcomes (by "Article Draft", *USAC represents an abuse of power*)